savchenko/windows10/README.md

 > Deleting email content or the browser history does not delete the stored personalization data.
 Ink entered through Input Panel is collected and stored.

 2. Un-plug ethernet if present, disable WiFi.
+3. Install latest BIOS from a vendor or flash Coreboot with the latest CPU microcode.
+4. Strip Intel ME using [metool](https://github.com/corna/me_cleaner) or be ready to update/patch/assess using CSME tool, link above.
-3. Enable UEFI-native boot, "Secure boot", DEP, VTx/VT-d.
+4. Enable UEFI-native boot, "Secure boot", DEP, VTx/VT-d.

 # After
 1. If necessary, install GPU drivers using offline installer.